gustavopin/CalcV1/Readme.md

 Future Features:

-[  ] The project should got back to the beggining after you finish a calculation
+[ X ] The project should got back to the beggining after you finish a calculation.

-[  ] The project should calculate a % from 2 numbers given by the user
+[ X ] The project should calculate a how much x% is from N number given by the user.

+[   ] From the percentage tab, the calculator should give an option to calculate the percentage of Y number based on X number.